 |

-Many of the best travel credit cards can help you earn points or miles on your travel and everyday spending.
-Depending on the card, you could use your rewards to book flights directly through the card issuer's travel platform or transfer them to an airline’s frequent flyer program and book flights from there.
+I always advise people to have at least one travel credit card in their wallet.
+Many of the best travel credit cards let you earn points or miles on your travel and everyday spending.
+Depending on the card, you could use your rewards to book flights directly through the card issuer's travel platform or transfer them to an airline's frequent flyer program and book flights from there.

 There are several factors to consider when you're choosing the best travel credit cards for your needs:

-- Welcome offer: Many travel credit cards can help you earn lucrative welcome offers, potentially worth hundreds of dollars when used for travel.
+- Welcome offer: Many travel credit cards offer lucrative welcome bonuses, potentially worth hundreds of dollars when used for travel.
 However, you typically need to spend a specified amount within a specific period to earn the bonus.
+If you won't spend that amount, the offer isn't worth it.

-The Citi Strata Premier℠ Card enables you to move your Membership Rewards points to one of its airline or hotel partner programs.
-This gives you more flexibility with your redemptions.On top of these factors, you should also consider the card’s annual fee as well as additional travel perks and benefits a card offers.
+In addition to these factors, consider the card's annual fee and the extra travel perks and benefits it offers.
 This may include travel insurance or protection, annual travel credits, access to airport lounges, application fee credit for Global Entry or TSA PreCheck®, and more.

-These are some of our favorite airline credit cards:
+These are some of my favorite airline credit cards:

 |